paritytech/xcm-docs/src/executor_config/README.md

 # Executor Config
-As previously mentioned, the xcm-executor is the first Cross-Consensus Virtual Machine(XCVM) implementation.
+As previously mentioned, the xcm-executor is the a Cross-Consensus Virtual Machine(XCVM) implementation.
-It handles the correct interpretation and execution of XCMs.
+It provides an opinionated interpretation and execution of XCMs.
 Each chain that uses the xcm-executor, can configure it for their use case.
-In this chapter we will go over this configuration, explain each config item and give some examples of pre-defined solutions for these items.
+In this chapter we will go over this configuration, explain each config item and give some examples of the tools and types that can be used to configure these items.

 ## XCM Executor Configuration